zjruff/pycnet-audio/docs/index.rst

 	Lists the number of apparent detections for all PNW-Cnet v5 target classes across a range of thresholds [0.05, 0.10, ..., 0.95, 0.98, 0.99], summed for each combination of site, recording station, and recording date.
 Fields in this file are as follows:

 		Area
 			Study area ID.
-First component of the filename; in this case CLE.
+First component of the .wav filenames; in this case CLE.
 		Site
 			Field site ID.
-Second component of the filename; in this case 36702.
+Second component of the .wav filenames; in this case 36702.
 		Stn
 			Recording station ID.
-Third component of the filename.
+Third component of the .wav filenames.
 		Date
-			Calendar date when recording occurred.
+			Calendar date.
 		Rec_Day
-			Sequential day of recording at this Site, equal to Date - min(Date) + 1.
+			Sequential day of recording at this site, equal to ``Date - min(Date) + 1``.
 		Rec_Week
-			Sequential week of recording at this Site, equal to int(Rec_Day / 7) + 1.
+			Sequential week of recording at this site, equal to ``int(Rec_Day / 7) + 1``.
 		Clips
 			Number of 12-second clips in the class_scores file for this combination of Area, Site, Stn, and Date.
 		Effort
-			Hours of recording for this combination of Area, Site, Stn, and Date, equal to Clips / 300.
+			Hours of recording for this combination of Area, Site, Stn, and Date, equal to ``Clips / 300.``.
 		Threshold
 			Score threshold used to tally apparent detections.
 		[ACCO1, ACGE1, ..., ZOLE1]